How to Create a Small Business Website – Step by Step Guide (2019)

 Step by Step Guide on How To Create a Small Business Website

 Start by checking possible domain names.
 There’s a large number of free name-checking services which allow you to see if a domain name is free with the click of a button.
 Make good use of them and run as many of your ideas through as possible.
 GoDaddy domain name search is pretty easy to use.
 I would recommend buying a domain name from hosting.co.uk or 123reg.co.uk.
+SiteGround is an excellent choice to host your website, they provide 24/7 customer support and have never let me down.

 Local vs international domains

 If you are going to be running a business, focused in the UK, it’s fine to go for .co.uk.
-If you plan on ever expanding your services to international clients, however, you definitely want to go with .com.
+If you plan on ever-expanding your services to international clients, however, you definitely want to go with .com.
 Transferring domains is a possibility but it is a very time and labour-intensive process, requiring a very skilled SEO professional.

 Content management systems